HR8 vs Smithok: Which Is Better in 2026?

 Fire Starter Quality HR8 Wins

-Both include fire starters, but the HR8's ferro rod paired with its scraper produces more consistent sparks in our testing.
-The HR8 was designed with a tactical/prepper audience in mind, and the fire-starting tools reflect that focus.
-The Smithok's fire starter is functional but requires slightly more effort to produce reliable sparks.
+Both include ferro rod fire starters with metal scrapers.
+The HR8's ferro rod paired with its scraper produces more consistent sparks — visible orange sparks on the first or second strike against dry tinder during our outdoor test on a 45-degree morning in March.
+The HR8 was designed with a tactical and prepper audience in mind, and the fire-starting tools reflect that focus.
+The scraper edge is cut at a steeper angle, which strips more material from the rod per stroke.

 Tactical Aesthetics HR8 Wins